kkarnatak/Udacity_ND_Self_Driving_Car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a last step, I normalized the image data because it helps to scale/shrink the image dataset at the same level.
 The normalization helps later in the optimization process.
 The optimizer (SGD, adam etc) will jump around less and will reach global minimum sooner if the data is normalized.

 Apart from simple normalization, mean zero, pca etc can be used to have more stable dataset.
 However, I havent used it here.
+It would be nice to Keras framework and its inbuilt DataAugementation api which flips, rotates and scales the image dataset.

 I decided to generate additional data because it will give my network more features which it can learn.
 For eg. changing the orientation of the image, scale up or down, all these steps helps the network to be less biased and have more feature information.